Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - a cookie banner

 Displaying a cookie banner

-You must tell users on their first visit that your service is using cookies by displaying a banner that says you’re using cookies.
+You must tell users that your website service is using cookies by displaying a cookie banner on their first visit.

 Where to apply cookies

 Cookies must only apply to your originating domain name.
 For example, www.servicename.service.gov.uk not .gov.uk.